rpdelaney/l4d2-tourney-rules/rules.md

 ### 6.6 Substitutions

-In a Home / Away match, you must use the same 4 players in both games.
+In a Home / Away match, you must use the same four players in both games.

 ## Section 7: Exploits